A Generic Numbering System based on Catalan Families of Combinatorial Objects

-\subsubsection{General division}
+\subsection{General division}

-A division algorithm is given here, but it does not provide the same complexity gains as, for instance, multiplication, addition or subtraction. \begin{code} div_and_rem :: Cat a => a -> a -> (a, a) div_and_rem x y | LT == cmp x y = (e,x) div_and_rem x y | c_ y = (q,r) where (qt,rm) = divstep x y (z,r) = div_and_rem rm y q = add (exp2 qt) z \end{code} The function {\tt divstep} implements a step of the division operation. \begin{code} divstep n m = (q, sub n p) where q = try_to_double n m e p = leftshiftBy q m \end{code} The function {\tt try\_to\_double} doubles its second argument while smaller than its first argument and returns the number of steps it took.
-This value will be used by {\tt divstep} when applying the {\tt leftshiftBy} operation. \begin{code} try_to_double x y k = if (LT==cmp x y) then s' k else try_to_double x (db y) (s k) \end{code} Division and remainder are obtained by specializing {\tt div\_and\_rem}. \begin{code} divide :: Cat b => b -> b -> b divide n m = fst (div_and_rem n m)
+An algorithm derived from the well known long division is given here.
+While it matches its bitstring equivalent asymptotically, it does not provide the same complexity gains as, for instance, multiplication, addition or subtraction. \begin{code} div_and_rem :: Cat a => a -> a -> (a, a) div_and_rem x y | LT == cmp x y = (e,x) div_and_rem x y | c_ y = (q,r) where (qt,rm) = divstep x y (z,r) = div_and_rem rm y q = add (exp2 qt) z \end{code} The function {\tt divstep} implements a step of the division operation. \begin{code} divstep n m = (q, sub n p) where q = try_to_double n m e p = leftshiftBy q m \end{code} The function {\tt try\_to\_double} doubles its second argument while smaller than its first argument and returns the number of steps it took.
+This value will be used by {\tt divstep} when applying the {\tt leftshiftBy} operation. \begin{code} try_to_double x y k = if (LT==cmp x y) then s' k else try_to_double x (db y) (s k) \end{code} By specializing {\tt div\_and\_rem} we derive division and remainder. \begin{code} divide :: Cat b => b -> b -> b divide n m = fst (div_and_rem n m)

 remainder :: Cat b => b -> b -> b remainder n m = snd (div_and_rem n m) \end{code}